Improve your early years practice

 In a rush?
 Here’s the quick run-down.

-We both exchanged experiences where we had been advised that echolalia had little meaning, and should be ignored.
-We considered the implications of this on the echolalic children we had both cared for and educated, and felt frustrated that we did not have access to this knowledge.
+We both shared experiences where we had been told that echolalia had little meaning, and should be ignored.
+We considered the impact of this on the echolalic children we had both cared for and educated and felt frustrated that we didn't have access to GLP and more inclusive theories earlier.

 Echolalia is an unexpected treasure hunt… it is full of echoing, referencing, scripting, riffing and rifting, storing and combining and recombining, patterning, quoting, punning, swinging from hyperlexic memory to synesthetic connection, words are my tangible playground.